Meeco/js-sdk/packages/cli/README.md

 Note: this will open a browser with a Captcha to be solved if captcha is enabled for the environment you are working against.

-Or - if you have an existing account (e.g if you would like to set up on a new computer) - you can fetch your user by providing your password and secret
+Or - if you have an existing account (e.g if you would like to set up on a new computer) - you can fetch your user credentials by providing your password and secret

-- `meeco users:get -p <password> -s <secret>` (or `meeco users:get` to be prompted for these).
+- `meeco users:login -p <password> -s <secret>` (or `meeco users:login` to be prompted for these).

-If you would prefer to provide a configuration file with your credentials, supply a [User Config](#User) file i.e.
+This also works if your Vault or Keystore token has expired.

+If you need to get your Vault User Id use:

-- `meeco users:get -c path/to/my-user-config.yaml`
+- `meeco users:get -p <password> -s <secret>`

 ### 2. Create an Item